SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

     -Switch:true

-You must use a colon to specify an explicit value for a switch argument; you cannot use white space to separate the name and the value.
+You must use a colon (or your custom name-value separator if configured) to specify an explicit value for a switch argument; you cannot use white space to separate the name and the value.

 If you use a nullable Boolean type (`bool?` in C#) as the type of the argument, it will be null if omitted, true if supplied, and false only if explicitly set to false using `-Switch:false`.